-A.3.2 Screening and Evaluation Process
+A.1.7.
+Screening and Evaluation

-The screening and evaluation process developed screening criteria and evaluated how well each recreation modification idea fulfilled each criterion.
-The screening criteria were developed to evaluate if the proposed ideas: 1) are durable and feasible recreation sites, opportunities, and experiences, and 2) enhance riverbased public recreation opportunities and experiences after license surrender.
-The screening criteria also evaluated if proposed recreation sites and/or settings are appropriate for the anticipated hydrologic and other natural resource conditions post-Project removal, fulfill stakeholder desired recreation opportunities and experiences needed for commercial recreation economic vitality of the area.
-The criteria are listed below.
-For each proposed idea, the screening criteria asked, would it:
+In a preliminary screening and evaluation process, the Renewal Corporation developed screening criteria and evaluated how well each recreation enhancement idea fulfilled each criterion.
+The screening criteria were developed to evaluate if the proposed ideas would (1) result in feasible and durable recreation sites, opportunities, and experiences, and 2) enhance river-based public recreation opportunities and experiences after License Surrender.
+The screening criteria also evaluated whether proposed recreation sites and/or settings are appropriate for the anticipated hydrologic and other natural resource conditions post-dam removal, would fulfill stakeholders' desired recreation and the economic vitality of the area.
+For each idea, the screening questions listed below were asked.